 Architecturally, many of the homes are classic post-war ranch, and cape-cod styles, with a few dutch colonials tossed in for flavor.
 There are also a few proto-split-level homes in Eastmorland.
 Interesting to walk through, it is almost looking at (or living in) the missing link between late 1950’s post-war construction and the later 1970’s split-level boom that followed.
 It is possible in these homes to watch the wheels turning in the minds of the architects as they played with ideas of public and private space, of verticality, and separating the space based on level while maintaining the flow in a home.

 Prices in this neighborhood struggle to break the $200K barrier, but it does happen.
-One of the newest trends I have seen is to remove a wall between a living and kitchen space, sometimes with attendant removal of ceiling joists creating a very modern, open floor plan in a very traditional package.
-These are the homes, when paired with smart kitchen and bath updates that command prices above 200K.
-But the homes are still small, 768 squares is pretty typical for a 2 bedroom, 1200 squares is about the biggest you will find in a home that has not been significantly modified.
+One of the newest trends I’ve seen is to remove a wall between a living and kitchen space, sometimes with attendant removal of ceiling joists creating a very modern, open floor plan in a very traditional package.
+These are the homes, when paired with smart kitchen and bath updates, that command prices above 200K.
+However, the homes are still small, 768 squares is pretty typical for a 2 bedroom, with 1200 squares being about the biggest you will find in a home that has not been significantly modified.
 The neighborhood is thus pretty commonly populated by young families or those with few children.
-These make ideal starter homes.
+These homes make ideal starter homes.

 Along Milwaukee St there are several Madison staples – the east side Woodman’s calls Eastmorland home.
-El Poblano, a taqueria in the Woodman’s parking lot is a secret treasure – the carnitas burrito comes HIGHLY recommended.
-Likewise, Dutch’s auto service on Regas Rd north of Milwaukee is absolutely the most female friendly (female owned) and honest car repair shop in Madison.
-Jade Monkey, (technically in the Lake edge neighborhood,) across Cottage Grove is a popular local watering hole.
+El Poblano, a taqueria in the Woodman’s parking lot, is a secret treasure – the carnitas burrito comes HIGHLY recommended.
+Likewise, Dutch’s auto service on Regas Rd, north of Milwaukee, is absolutely the most female friendly (female owned) and honest car repair shop in Madison.
+Jade Monkey, (technically in the Lake edge neighborhood,) across Cottage Grove Rd is a popular local watering hole.

-Bordering Lake Monona and Olbrich Park, with the capitol city trail and reasonable home prices makes Eastmorland an ideal neighborhood to call home.
+It’s location, bordering Lake Monona and Olbrich Park, with the capitol city trail and reasonable home prices, makes Eastmorland an ideal neighborhood to call home.